Kyle Pitts: 2021 season

 In his NFL debut, Pitts had four receptions for 31 yards in a 6–32 loss to the Philadelphia Eagles in Week 1.
 In Week 2, Pitts had five catches for 79 yards in a 25–48 loss to the Tampa Bay Buccaneers.
 In Week 5 against the New York Jets at Tottenham Hotspur Stadium, Pitts caught nine passes for 119 yards and his first NFL touchdown in the 27–20 win.
 In Week 7 against the Miami Dolphins, Pitts finished with 163 receiving yards as the Falcons won 30–28.
 His 163 receiving yards set the Falcons franchise record for receiving yards in a single game by a tight end.

 In Week 16 against the Detroit Lions, Pitts had six receptions for 102 yards in the 20–16 win.
 In that game, Pitts surpassed Tony Gonzalez for the Falcon franchise record for the most receiving yards in a single season by a tight end.
 In Week 17 against the Buffalo Bills, Pitts joined Hall of Famer Mike Ditka as the only rookie tight ends in NFL history to surpass 1,000 receiving yards.

 Pitts finished the season with 68 receptions for 1,026 yards and a touchdown.
 He was named to the 2022 Pro Bowl, making him the first rookie at his position to make the Pro Bowl since Jeremy Shockey in 2002.
 He was named to the 2021 PFWA All-Rookie Team.
 He was ranked 91st by his fellow players on the NFL Top 100 Players of 2022.

 2022 season

 In Week 3 against the Seattle Seahawks, Pitts had five receptions for 87 yards in the 27–23 win.
-Pitts was ruled out with a hamstring injury for Week 5 against the Tampa Bay Buccaneers.
+Pitts was ruled out with a hamstring injury for Week 5 against the Buccaneers.
 Pitts returned from injury in Week 6 against the San Francisco 49ers and had his first touchdown of the season.
 In Week 10 against the Carolina Panthers, Pitts had 5 receptions for 80 yards and a touchdown in the 37–34 overtime win.
 In Week 11 against the Chicago Bears, Pitts suffered a knee injury in the second half.
 He was placed on injured reserve the following day for a torn MCL.
 On November 30, 2022, Pitts was ruled out for the remainder of the season after having surgery to repair the MCL in his right knee.

 Pitts finished the season with 28 receptions for 356 yards and two touchdowns.

+2023 season

+In the 2023 season, Pitts had 53 receptions for 667 yards and three touchdowns.

+2024 season

+On April 29, 2024, the Falcons picked up the fifth-year option on Pitts' contract.
+In the 2024 season, Pitts had 47 receptions for 602 yards and four touchdowns.